By Public Radio Staff

 - After Medical Center‘s vaccination site at Ratliff Stadium closes on March 5, the hospital will administer all first doses at individual clinics.
 Second shots will be administered at Odessa Regional Medical Center.

 - Midland Memorial Hospital: Appointments for an individual’s second dose of the vaccine will be scheduled alongside their appointment for their first dose or following their first shot.
-Individuals will need to return to the location where they received their first dose to get their second dose of the vaccine.

 For more information about the vaccine rollout in the Midland-Odessa area, click here.